Skip to content

 Vulnerability Matching

-Each component and version is cross-referenced against vulnerability databases: the National Vulnerability Database (NVD), OSV, GitHub Advisory Database, and vendor-specific databases.
+Every component and version gets checked against vulnerability databases: NVD, OSV, GitHub Advisory Database, and vendor-specific sources.
 OWASP Dependency-Check uses NVD directly.
-Commercial tools like Snyk and Mend maintain their own curated databases with faster updates.
+Commercial tools like Snyk and Mend run their own curated databases that tend to pick up issues faster.

 3